-- 1. The strapline should state: 'Use Medicines Responsibly.'
-Participants are encouraged to reference the responsible use sections of the NOAH website. - 2.
-In order to give sufficient prominence to the strapline, the strapline should be separated from other text e.g. strapline could be the final line on each advertisement.
+- 1. It is a legal requirement for promotions to include a strapline stating that "prescription decisions are for the person issuing the prescription alone". - 2.
+This is not required for products classified as NFA-VPS or AVM-GSL.
+The strapline 'Use Medicines Responsibly' can also feature should Participants choose to include this in promotions. - 3.
+In order to give sufficient prominence to any strapline, the strapline should be separated from other text (e.g. strapline could be the final line on each advertisement).